Saurav-98/The-Code-Magazine/README.md

 em, strong - text properties
 img - Images , alt, width height attributes a - Hyperlinks , target - _blank to open the page in new window

+Structuring of HTML,
+Accesibiity enhancement,
+Semantic Containers.
+Grouping of Elements.